LoginRadius/engineering-portal/content/big-data-testing-strategy/index.md

 date: "2020-09-02"
 coverImage: "big-data.png"
 author: "Sudhey Sharma"
-tags: ["Testing", "Big Data","Big Data Testing"]
+tags: ["Testing", "Big Data", "Big Data Testing"]
 description: "With the exponential growth in the number of big data applications in the world, Testing in big data applications is related to database, infrastructure and performance testing and functional testing.
 This blog guides what should be the strategy for testing Big Data applications."
+type: "async"
 ---

 ## Big Data - Introduction

 Earlier, we were only dealing with well-structured data, hosted in large data warehouses, and investing a cost in maintaining those data warehouses and hiring expert professional to maintain and secure information hosted in that data warehouse.
 Data was structured and can be queried anything as per the needs.
 But now, this exponential growth of data generates a new vision for data science along with some major challenges.

 **Big Data** is something which is growing exponentially with time, and carry raw but very valuable information inside that can change the future of any enterprise.
 It is a collection, which represents a large dataset, may be collected from multiple sources, or stored in an organization.
 Let‟s understand a real-time example, Big companies like Ikea and Amazon are leveraging the benefit of big data by collecting data from customer‟s buying patterns at their stores, their internal stock information, and their inventory demand-supply relations and analyze all, in seconds even in real-time to add value to its customer experience.

 So, extracting information from a large dataset somewhat calls a concept of Data mining which is an analytic process originally designed to explore large datasets.
 The ultimate goal of data mining is to search for consistency in a pattern or systematic relationship between variables, which helps in predicting the next pattern or behavior.

 Now, if we take concepts of data mining forward along with large data set, to some extent it becomes a blocker for our existing approach, because big data may contain structured or unstructured data even it may contain data in multiple formats also.

 ## Big Data Testing

 Testing is an art of achieving quality in your software product, in terms of perfection of functionality, performance, user experience, or usability.
 But for big data testing, you need to keep your focus more on the functional and performance aspects of an application.
 Performance is the key parameter in any big data application which is meant to process terabytes of data.
 Successful processing of terabytes of data using a commodity cluster with a number of other supportive components needs to be verified.
 Processing should be faster and accurate which demands a high level of testing.

 Processing may be of three types:–

 ![Batch, Real Time, Interactive](BigDataTesting-2.png)